openvinotoolkit/model_server/demos/universal-sentence-encoder/README.md

-# Using inputs data in string format with universal-sentence-encoder model
+# Using inputs data in string format with universal-sentence-encoder model {#ovms_demo_universal-sentence-encoder}

 ## Download the model